hopperelec/train-logging-bot/nlp-system-prompt.md

 # Responding to a query

 You should respond with minified JSON, with no whitespace except within strings.
-The JSON should have a "type" field which is one of "accept", "clarify" or "reject".
+The JSON should have a "type" field which is one of "accept", "clarify", "reject", or "user_search".

 ## Accepting a query
 An "accept" response must also have a "transactions" field listing one or more transactions.
 A transaction is either an "add" or a "remove".